 Many freelancers face the "feast or famine syndrome," Boogaard said, going to and from being extremely busy and having too few projects.
 Both come with their own problems.
 If you have too much on your plate, you may make mistakes or not deliver on your work.
 If you have too little, you could fall behind on your bills.

-- Consider multiple bank accounts.
-Having a seperate account for money for taxes or savings will make you less likely to spend it.
+Consider multiple bank accounts.
+Having a separate account for money for taxes or savings will make you less likely to spend it.

 “Homeowners insurance and renters insurance are typically inexpensive,” said D'Agnese.
 “Health insurance is freaking not.
 You need to be saving steadily to afford it.”

 While most full-time employees receive health insurance through their employer, freelancers can get health benefits a number of ways:

 Federal programs.
 Those over 65 can get Medicare.
 Depending on your income and other factors, you may be able to get Medicaid or insurance through the federal marketplace at healthcare.gov.
 If you purchase insurance through healthcare.gov, you may qualify for subsidies, depending on your estimated income.
 Here’s a state-by-state guide to open enrollment.